 - Modern Europe

 - Medieval & Early Modern Worlds

 We also have a variety of internal awards available, including fellowships and travel scholarships.

 We encourage all students to apply for external funding from OGS and SSHRC and other sources.
-Queen’s will automatically issue a $5,000 top-up to winners of federal government tri-council awards.
+Queen’s will automatically issue a $5,000 (masters), $7500 (PhD - will be increased to $10,000 for the 2016/17 academic year) top-up to winners of federal government tri-council awards.

 Other external awards include the Department of National Defence Scholarship and Fellowship Programme, the CIDA Awards Program for Canadians, the Mackenzie King Scholarships and the Sir John A. Macdonald Graduate Fellowship in Canadian History.